seven days and six nights in the Pearl of the Caribbean

 - Dinner at the paladar La Casa, private restaurant, one of the earliest established in Cuba and still in the original home.
 (Included)

-Day 2 – Sunday :: Old Havana tour, Vintage American Cars, Museum of Rum, Marine Warehouse and shopping
+Day 2 – Sunday :: Vintage American Cars, Old Havana tour, Museum of Rum, craft market and shopping

 - Breakfast in hotel.
 (Included)

-- You will have the opportunity to caravan in iconic 1950’s Vintage American cars, a fascinating experience of nostalgia.
+- In the morning you will have the opportunity to caravan in iconic 1950’s Vintage American cars, a fascinating experience of nostalgia.
 You will cruise the Malecon (a broad esplanade, roadway and seawall) and stop for photos.
 (Included)

 - Walking tour of Old Havana, a UNESCO World Heritage Site.
 You will visit the historic plazas that make Havana unique in the Western Hemisphere.
 It contains the largest collection of remaining colonial-era architecture.
+Meet the private street vendors selling souvenirs out of their homes.
 This is a private tour led by your Cuban guide.
 (Included)

 - San Francisco Square, one of the oldest plazas in the historical quarter.
 The square is named after magnificent Iglesia y Monasterio de San Francisco de Asís dating from the 16th century.
 The basilica is a striking example of Cuban baroque architecture.